Frequently Asked Questions about GSPIA Admissions

 Q: What kinds of financial aid are available to doctoral students?

 The renewal of the initial award for successive academic years is contingent on academic performance.
 Assistantships will be renewed each academic year if you are in good academic standing and making normal progress in achieving your doctoral milestones.
-At the end of your first Spring term, your academic record should indicate that you have earned a minimum of 24 credits with a cumulative GPA of at least 3.5, and completion of your doctoral core courses.

 Q: What kinds of financial aid are available to master’s degree students?